natcoutts/health-Tweets/README.md

 # Visualising emotion in health tweets
 Background: I've used Textblob sentiment analysis and Matplotlib to illustrate the relationship between sentiment polarity and subjectivity.
 This was inspired by a piece of internal work, recreated using publicly available data.
 Because I discovered a fascinating relationship between sentiment polarity and subjectivity.

-## Things to have handy before you start:
+### Things to have handy before you start:
+I used these Python libraries:
+- tweepy
+- numpy
+- pandas
+- textblob
+- regex
+- matplotlib
+It goes without saying, you'll want these installed before running the notebook. 🙂

 If you have a Twitter developer account, make sure you have those details handy.
 If you don't have a Twitter developer account, you need one to access the Twitter API.
 Getting access approved can take a few days.
 It's also why I've included the sample datasets below. 👇

 There are 2 sample datasets included in the repo: